 We already touched on the issue of insulin resistance a little bit.
 Insulin resistance will be a huge determining factor when designing a weight loss program during menopause.
 Improving insulin sensitivity becomes a top priority.

 Furthermore, during menopause, declining levels of the sex hormones estrogen and testosterone impact your mood, your sleep, and your metabolism.
-If you are in menopause and want to lose weight, you will benefit from an approach that takes that into consideration as well.
+If you are in menopause and want to lose weight, you will benefit from an approach that also considers that.

 As you will see, intermittent fasting is a weight loss approach that addresses the hormonal changes that occur during menopause.